Peru Through a Photographer's Eyes | Luxury Destinations | Lightfoot Travel

-Andrew Eames travels in the footsteps of his hero – National Geographic photographer Martin Chambi.
-Grab your camera and discover the culture and colours of Peru for yourself with Lightfoot Travel.
+Andrew Eames travels in the footsteps of his hero – National Geographic photographer Martin Chambi - to discover the culture and history of Peru through the famous Peruvian photographer's eyes.

 Chambi’s shots have inspired generations of travellers.

-In the end the lighting really doesn’t matter, because I’m already familiar with much of what I find there.
-In these dimly lit rooms are black and white prints from the 1930s and ’40s, a time before the rest of the world knew much about Incas and alpacas, condors and cordilleras.
+I'm 3,400m up in the Andes, following in the footsteps of my photographic hero.
+Some of his work can be seen in a former Inca palace in Cusco, the Palacio Tupac Yupanqui.
+In these dimly lit first-floor rooms are black and white prints from the 1930s and ’40s, a time before the rest of the world knew much about Incas and alpacas, condors and cordilleras.
 Among them are portraits of leathery-faced Andean miners resting after a shift, and a Quechua family sitting proudly on top of their potato harvest, their immediate future safely secured.

 As well as the exhibition, I have tracked down Chambi’s archive in Cusco.
 Here his grandson, Teo, shows me Chambi’s cameras and the studio backdrops and tells me the story of how his grandfather, as a 15 year old boy from peasant background, got a job with an international mining company as a camera bearer.
 It was the British photographer he worked for who first encouraged him to have a go behind the lens.